 The section sponsors a yearly resident endoscopy course for rigid and fiber optic removal of foreign bodies of the airway, tracheostomy and cricothyroidotomy.

 Nasal and Sinus Disorders

 Nasal and sinus disease is very common in Northeast Ohio, creating a large patient volume for this section.
-Patients are evaluated by appropriate clinical and radiographic workup, including endoscopy, CT scanning and allergy assessment, then offered medical and/or surgical therapy.
+Patients in the section of Rhinology, Sunus and Skullbase Surgery are evaluated by appropriate clinical and radiographic workup, including endoscopy, CT scanning and allergy assessment, then offered medical and/or surgical therapy.
 Residents learn functional endoscopic sinus surgery as well as other, more traditional techniques in managing these patients.

 The section also is committed to managing snoring and sleeping disorders associated with obstruction of the upper airway.
 Treatment options include out-patient laser-assisted surgery.

-The section offers total medical and surgical management of pediatric otolaryngologic disorders, from infancy through adolescence, with more than 400 surgical procedures each year.
+The section of Pediatric Otolaryngology offers total medical and surgical management of pediatric otolaryngologic disorders, from infancy through adolescence, with more than 400 surgical procedures each year.

 Designated outpatient clinics, including a Cleft Palate Clinic, provide comprehensive pre- and postoperative care.

 Cleveland Clinic includes a Children’s Hospital, a Pediatric Intensive Care Unit, and numerous pediatric tertiary care specialists to help manage the most complex otolaryngologic problems of infancy and childhood.